Vanilla Marshmallows

 These big pillowy Vanilla Marshmallows will absolutely melt in your mouth.
 Eat them as a snack or drop one into your favorite cup of hot cocoa.
 They are easy to make & simply delicious!

-Nothing beats a homemade marshmallow when you’re wanting to add a touch of pillowy sweetness to your favorite cup of hot cocoa and the season is here for hot cocoa and homemade marshmallows.
-These Vanilla Marshmallows are so pillowy and soft, and they start melting into a creamy blissful white cloud, the minute you add them to a hot cup of cocoa.
+Nothing beats a homemade marshmallow when you’re wanting to add a touch of pillowy sweetness to your favorite cup of hot chocolate and the season is here for hot chocolate and homemade marshmallows.
+These Vanilla Marshmallows are so pillowy and soft, and they start melting into a creamy blissful white cloud, the minute you add them to a cup of hot chocolate.

 If you’ve ever tasted a homemade marshmallow you already know that there’s no turning back to those store-bought marshmallows.
 There’s simply no comparison.